-Successful development and implementation of a clinical decision support strategy to promote uptake of influenza vaccine in pediatric acute care settings may lead to improved influenza vaccine rates as well as provide general considerations to guide clinical decision support for pediatric health maintenance interventions in acute care settings.
+Successful development and implementation of clinical decision support to promote uptake of influenza vaccine in pediatric acute care increased vaccine rates among hospitalized children.

 Project Details -